Merck Manual

 Normal results on initial tests exclude many bleeding disorders.
 The main exceptions are

-Hereditary hemorrhagic telangiectasia (also called Osler-Weber-Rendu Syndrome) is a hereditary disorder of vascular malformation.
-Patients with this disorder have small red-to-violet telangiectatic lesions on the face, lips, oral and nasal mucosa, and tips of the fingers and toes.
+Hereditary hemorrhagic telangiectasia (also called Osler-Weber-Rendu syndrome) is a hereditary disorder of vascular malformation.
+Patients with this disorder have small red-to-violet lesions on the face, lips, oral and nasal mucosa, and tips of the fingers and toes.
 They may experience recurrent bleeding from the nasal mucosa and gastrointestinal tract and may have other potentially serious consequences of arteriovenous malformations.

 Thrombocytopenia